xieyuheng/dialogos/README.md

 # The Little Books

-An online dialectic teaching system, inspired by Socrates, George Pólya and Dan Friedman's little books.
+An online dialectic teaching system, inspired by Socrates, George Pólya and Dan Friedman.

 ## Community